This series of articles is written for the average “accredited investor.”

 If the answer to any of these questions is “yes,” then consider how its objectivity is possibly impacted.

 You will notice that throughout this series, I use the term “we.”
 This is done to acknowledge the great editorial assistance of the Financial Poise Editorial Team.
+This series is based on my book The Investor’s Guide to Alternative Assets: The JOBS Act, “accredited” investing, and You.

 Then sign up to receive our weekly Financial Poise newsletter, our take on the most relevant and topical business, financial and legal issues affecting investors and small business owners.